AguaClara/Textbook/Sedimentation/Sed_Design.rst

 The 'active' sedimentation zone refers to the area of the tank in which water can flow through the plate settlers where:

 | :math:`L_{SedActive} =` length of the sedimentation tank that includes entrance to a plate settlers
-| :math:`V_{A,V} =` upflow velocity of the water entering the plate settlers; vertical velocity in 'active' region
+| :math:`v_{A,V} =` upflow velocity of the water entering the plate settlers; vertical velocity in 'active' region

 The only reason that there is a distinction between this area and the floc blanket area is because plate settlers are built at an angle.
 This angle creates a "lost triangle" because there is a space in which the plate settlers are not effective and water does not flow through them.
-Because the active length is less than the floc blanket length, :math:`L_{SedActive} < L_{SedFloc}`, and because flow must be conserved, the average active velocity must be greater than the average upflow velocity through the floc blanket, :math:`V_{A,V} > V_{SedFlocUp}`.
+Because the active length is less than the floc blanket length, :math:`L_{SedActive} < L_{SedFloc}`, and because flow must be conserved, the average active velocity must be greater than the average upflow velocity through the floc blanket, :math:`v_{A,V} > v_{S,V}`.
 The same flow going through less area means that the velocity must increase.

-Thus, :math:`Q_{Sed} = W_{Sed}*L_{SedActive}*V_{A,V}`, and :math:`V_{A,V} > V_{SedFlocUp}`.
+Thus, :math:`Q_{Sed} = W_{Sed}*L_{SedActive}*v_{A,V}`, and :math:`v_{A,V} > v_{S,V}`.

 4) Velocity and flow in the plate settlers
 -------------------------------------------

 Now, we will discuss flow through plate settlers where:

-| :math:`V_{P,V} =` upflow velocity of the water in the plate settlers; vertical velocity component between the plate settlers
+| :math:`v_{P,V} =` upflow velocity of the water in the plate settlers; vertical velocity component between the plate settlers
 | :math:`S =` spacing between plate settlers
 | :math:`B =` center-to-center distance between plate settlers
 | :math:`T =` thickness of plate settlers
 | :math:`L =` length of plate settlers

 We know that plate settlers have a certain thickness and take up area, which means that once we reach the plate settler zone, there is less area for water to travel through.
-Because flow is conserved and there is a decrease in area, we know that the upflow velocity of water through the plate settlers must increase compared to the upflow velocity of water below the plate settlers, :math:`V_{P,V} > V_{A,V}`.
+Because flow is conserved and there is a decrease in area, we know that the upflow velocity of water through the plate settlers must increase compared to the upflow velocity of water below the plate settlers, :math:`v_{P,V} > v_{A,V}`.

-Thus, :math:`V_{P,V} > V_{A,V} > V_{SedFlocUp}`
+Thus, :math:`v_{P,V} > v_{A,V} > v_{S,V}`

-In addition to the vertical velocity component increasing between the plates, the resultant velocity of water between the plates increases compared to :math:`V_{A,V}`.
+In addition to the vertical velocity component increasing between the plates, the resultant velocity of water between the plates increases compared to :math:`v_{A,V}`.
 What are the two reasons that this is true?

 - the first reason, as already discussed, is that the vertical velocity component needs to increase to ensure conservation of flow.